 Your research proposal is a key part of your postgraduate application.
 It is your opportunity to demonstrate your knowledge of your subject and how you intend to influence your desired research area.

 We match your research proposal with the appropriate supervisors to make sure you have the best support during your research degree.
 Before you apply you should find out which researchers are working in your subject area and contact them with any questions.
-Or, you can get in touch with the relevant graduate school to find out more about available supervisors.
+Or, you can contact the relevant graduate school to find out more about available supervisors.

 Do you need to write a proposal?